canonical/certification-docs/Self-Test_Guide-16.04.rst

 -  Automatically by the MAAS server

--  Using APT to retrieve the Server Test Suite packages on a SUT with full Internet access
+-  Using APT to retrieve the Server Test Suite packages on a SUT with full Internet access or with access to a local APT repository on a local computer such as the MAAS server

 -  By loading the Server Test Suite Debian packages from a USB flash drive or other medium you bring with you to the test site

-If MAAS is fully configured as described in the `MAAS Advanced NUC Installation and Configuration (MANIAC)` document, it should deploy the Server Test Suite automatically.
+If MAAS is fully configured as described in the `MAAS Advanced NUC Installation and Configuration -- Scripted (MANIACS)` document, it should deploy the Server Test Suite automatically.
 If MAAS doesn't deploy the Server Test Suite properly, you can do so manually, as described in `Appendix A - Installing the Server Test Suite Manually`_.

 Creating a Hardware Entry on C3
 ===============================